 Many browsers enable you to block “third-party” cookies, meaning cookies from websites different than the site you’re viewing, as cookies of that type are especially likely to be used in tracking you across the web.
 Some browsers also provide an option to clear cookies after each browsing session.
 Clearing cookies frequently limits the extent you can be tracked, but keep in mind that whenever you clear cookies, you’ll get logged out of any sites you were logged into.
 Some browsers provide still more options to block tracking technologies.

 We urge you to examine your browser’s configuration options and choose settings to obtain a desired level of privacy while maintaining the functionality of websites you visit.
 Also note that in addition to the privacy options provided in web browsers, there are also third-party browser extensions which can enhance privacy by limiting tracking.
-Examples of such extensions include Ghostery, Disconnect and Privacy Badger.
+Examples of such extensions include Ghostery, Disconnect, Privacy Badger and Malwarebytes Browser Guard.

 Embedded content from other websites